 No Shows/Late Cancellations

 A 24 hour notice is required if you wish to cancel an appointment so that your therapist has time to reschedule your slot with another client.
 Automated appointment reminders are sent to you at 48 hours and again at 24 hours prior to your appointment.
-If you do not cancel within the required time frame, or if you fail to show for your appointment, a fee of $75 may be charged.
+If you do not cancel within the required time frame, or if you fail to show for your appointment, a fee of $75 may be charged for individual/family therapy.
+A $40 no show/late cancel will be charged for missed group therapy appointments.

 Insurance does not cover the fee.
 You may be required to pay your fee before you may reschedule.